manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 >Warning: **Experimental Feature**

 The Manifold extension framework plugs into Java to provide seamless operator overloading capability.
-You can type-safely provide arithmetic, negation, and relational operators for any class by implementing one or more predefined operator methods.
+You can type-safely provide arithmetic, relational, and [unit](#unit-expressions) operators for any class by implementing one or more predefined operator methods.
 You can implement operator methods directly in your class or use [extension methods](#extension-classes-via-extension) to implement operators for classes you don't otherwise control.
 For example, using extension methods Manifold provides operator implementations for `BigDecimal` so you can write code like this:
 ```java